emberjs/website/source/guides/deprecations/index.md

 the [Ember.TextField](/api/classes/Ember.TextField.html) view is used via the [input helper](/api/classes/Ember.Handlebars.helpers.html#method_input).

-The [Ember.Select](/api/classes/Ember.Select.html) view has not be upgraded to have a helper.
+The [Ember.Select](/api/classes/Ember.Select.html) view has not been upgraded to have a helper.
 Instead, it was suggested that you call it via the global class name: